JMU Summer, Fall, and Spring Semester Programs

 To be considered for admission into JMU's international programs, you must be in good academic standing, hold a cumulative GPA of at least 2.00, or the minimum GPA as determined for the program, at the time of application.
 Applying early and meeting this minimum GPA does not guarantee admission; additional eligibility criteria apply for most programs.
 Applications from freshman in their first semester at JMU will be reviewed after semester grades are posted.

 Admission to all programs is based, minimally, on a review by the JMU program director and a verification of your records via PeopleSoft (MyMadison), the university's information system, including your status according to Academic Affairs, Student Affairs, Judicial Affairs, and University Business Office, will be considered.
 Your participation may be denied if your university records or conduct prior to departure raises doubts about your ability to participate in an international experience effectively.

-Applications are collected throughout the academic year beginning in Septemeber for the upcoming open terms.
-For Summer 2015, Fall 2015 and Spring 2016, your application will be processed after the following deadline:
+Applications are collected throughout the academic year beginning in September for the upcoming open terms.
+For Summer 2016, Fall 2016 and Spring 2017, your application will be processed after the following deadline: